Mercy-nenoh/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Complete source that print the last digit of the number stored in the variable n.
+program that prints the alphabet in lowercase, followed by a new line.